professor-swansosj/Module-3-Companion/exercises/advanced/README.md

-# Advanced API Exercises
+# Advanced API Exercises - Real-World Applications

+🎉 **Congratulations on making it this far!** You've mastered the basics and intermediate concepts.
+Now it's time to build production-quality applications.

-These exercises challenge you to build complete applications, handle complex scenarios, and implement best practices for API integration.
+These exercises challenge you to combine everything you've learned into complete, robust applications that handle real-world scenarios.

+**Prerequisites:**

+- Completed Basic and Intermediate exercises
+- Comfortable with cURL, jq, and bash scripting
+- Understanding of API concepts and HTTP protocols

+**What's different about these exercises:**

+- Focus on complete applications, not just single commands
+- Emphasis on error handling, performance, and best practices
+- Real-world patterns you'll encounter in professional environments
+- Open-ended problems with multiple valid solutions

 ---